 Are Damages Capped in Georgia Truck Accident Injury Claims?

 In years past, Georgia capped or limited, the number of damages available in personal injury cases.
-But in 2010, the Georgia Supreme Court ruled that damages caps violate the right to a jury trial established in the state constitution.
+However, in 2010, the Georgia Supreme Court ruled that damages caps violate the right to a jury trial established in the state constitution.

 However, Georgia continues to abide by the principle of comparative fault, which reduces or precludes damages for plaintiffs found to be partly or mostly at fault for an accident.
 For example, if you were speeding when you entered an intersection where you were hit by a truck, the defense would argue that you would not have been hit if you had been traveling at a proper speed.
 The jury would decide how much you contributed to the accident and how much of a role the defendant’s negligence played, each expressed as a percentage.